Negative Cash Flow Rental Property : Should you keep it or sell it?

 A profitable rental property can easily churn out 12% annual returns on your investment compared to 2.3% return on a CD.

-But, I feel selling is my best bet to minimize the loss.
-So should I sell it now?
-Expect this when you are selling a negative cash flow rental property.
+Selling is the best bet to minimize the loss.
+You can consider selling your negative cash flow rental property.
+However, expect this when you are selling a negative cash flow rental property.

 - It is hard to find a motivated buyer for a negative cash flowing property.